Dark versus blocking states in electronic transport: a Lee-Yang zero analysis of full counting statistics: Factorial cumulants

 In Fig.~\ref{fig:facs}, we display the time dependence of the first-, second- and third-order factorial cumulants for the dark-state (solid) and the blocking-state (dashed) model by using realistic parameters from the experiment~\cite{donarini_2019}.
 It is convenient to use a logarithmic scale, first, to present factorial cumulants of different order (whose values may differ by orders of magnitude) in one plot and, second, to display the power-law behavior $C_{\text{F},m}(t) \sim (-1)^{m-1}t^m$ at low $t$~\cite{stegmann_2016_short}.
 In addition, we divide by $t$, so that at large $t$ the curves approach a constant.
 Since negative values cannot be represented in a logarithmic plot, we show the modulus of the factorial cumulants only.
 Nevertheless, we can identify sign \textit{changes} of the factorial cumulants as a function of time by the sharp spikes (in Fig.~\ref{fig:facs}, we find one sign change for the second and two sign changes for the third factorial cumulant).

 The sign changes visible in Fig.~\ref{fig:facs} clearly indicate that the electron transport is highly correlated.
 In fact, already the second factorial cumulant violates the inequality $-C_{\text{F},2}(t)\le 0$, which corresponds to a super-Poissonian Fano factor, associated with the fact that electrons are effectively transferred in bunches.
-While this is interesting as such, we observe the same qualitative behavior for both the dark-state and the blocking-state model.
-From this we conclude that even with factorial cumulants a distinction between the two models is not possible for the parameters as given in the experiment~\cite{donarini_2019}.
+While this is interesting as such, we find that both the dark-state and the blocking-state model are basically indistinguishable even for higher-order factorial cumulants.
+From this we conclude that even with full counting statistics, a distinction between the two models is not possible for the parameters given in the experiment~\cite{donarini_2019}.

 Is this a generic statement or does it depend on the system parameters?
 Or, to put it differently, can one suggest a change of system parameters such that the dark-state and the blocking-state model predict different signs of the factorial cumulants?
 Instead of unsystematically calculating many factorial cumulants for a large parameter space, we aim at a more systematic approach to identify regions in which the two models can be distinguished by full counting statistics.
 This procedure is based on the analytic structure of the cumulant generating function Eq.~(\ref{eq:cum_gen}) in the complex plane, as explained in the next section.